 MBP is found in the material that covers many of your nerves.

-In general there should be less than 4 ng/mL of myelin basic protein in the CSF.
+In general, there should be less than 4 ng/mL of myelin basic protein in the CSF.

-Note: Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.

-Lublin FD, Miller AE.
-Multiple sclerosis and other inflammatory demyelinating diseases of the central nervous system.
-In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.
-Bradley: Neurology in Clinical Practice.
-5th ed.
-Philadelphia, Pa: Butterworth-Heinemann Elsevier; 2008:chap 58.
+Houtchens MK, Lublin FD, Miller AE, et al. Multiple sclerosis and other inflammatory demyelinating diseases of the central nervous system.
+In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
+Bradley's Neurology in Clinical Practice.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 54.

 Updated by: Daniel Kantor, MD, Kantor Neurology, Coconut Creek, FL and Immediate Past President of the Florida Society of Neurology (FSN).
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.